 - The decision to discipline a pupil is made by a paid member of school staff, or a member of staff authorised to do so by the headteacher. - The decision to discipline a pupil is made on the school premises or whilst the pupil is under the charge of a member of staff, such as during an educational trip or visit. - The decision to discipline a pupil is reasonable and will not discriminate on any grounds, e.g. equality, SEND or human rights.

-The school will ensure that all discipline is reasonable in all circumstances, and will consider , any SEND, and any other contributing factors, e.g. bullying, safeguarding or home life issues.
+The school will ensure that all discipline is reasonable in all circumstances, and will consider the pupil's age, religious requirements, SEMH needs, any SEND, and any other contributing factors, e.g. bullying, safeguarding or home life issues.